abdnh/anki-copycat-importer/README.md

 So you can no longer export a zip of your cards [without paying](https://www.ankiapp.com/support/solutions/ddcf01b0/can-i-export-my-flashcards-from-ankiapp-/).

 This add-on salvages the cards from the SQLite database and was inspired by the Reddit post linked above.
-It imports cards, decks, note types, and media files.
+It can import cards, decks, note types, and media files.

 ## How to Use